Hreichgelt/Business-Manager-Database/README.md

 Command-line application for business owners to manage departments, roles, employees for business planning and organization.

 ## USAGE
-GIVEN a command-line application that accepts user input WHEN I start the application
-THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role

 WHEN I choose to view all departments
 THEN I am presented with a formatted table showing department names and department ids